thazsobral/encode-decode-base-64/README.md

-# encode-decode-utf-16
+# encode-decode-base-64

-Page to encode and decode texts in utf-16.
+Page to encode and decode texts in base 64.